sharmapankaj2512/sharmapankaj2512.github.io/_posts/2017-04-16-questions-to-be-asked-while-choosing-a-database.md

 ---
 ## Questions to be asked while choosing a database

-Databases - a problem of plenty.
-Postgres, Dynamodb, Cassandra, Mongodb etc just too many to choose from.
+Databases now days have become a problem of plenty.
+Relational, Key-Value stores, document store, DHT etc just too many to choose from.
+With microservices now becoming main stream it is even more important to choose the right database for the right job.
+I have always found this task of choosing the right database a bit dauting.